.

 • USPS Address Validation - To check and verify the patient’s address, log on to USPS.com.

-By taking the time to go through these steps on the front end, laboratories will enjoy more clean claims and a boost in net collections.
-This short-term fix will help stabilize struggling labs, allowing them the time to identify and implement a long-term solution that will increase their ability to collect on all claims with full visibility while minimizing labor costs.
+This short-term fix will help stabilize struggling labs, allowing them the time to work with providers that offer billing software for labs and identify and implement long-term laboratory billing solutions that will increase their ability to collect all claims with full visibility while minimizing labor costs.

 Average Cost Per Administrative Task When Performed Manually